 Display the Past: Behind the scenes at Groam House and the National Museums

 Groam House Museum in Rosemarkie is well known for its annual exhibitions on Pictish and local history themes.
-For 2010/11 an innovative approach is being adopted as the museum partners with us here at ARCH to create and display a new exhibition about a little known local GP and antiquary, Dr William Maclean.
+For 2010/11 an innovative approach was adopted as the museum partnered with ARCH to create and display a new exhibition about a little known local GP and antiquary, Dr William Maclean.

-The exhibition has been researched, designed and put together by local people participating in our ‘Display the Past: Behind the scenes at the museum’ courses.
-Together, local community members have learned about and gained hands on experience in many of the practical aspects of working in a museum.
+The exhibition was researched, designed and put together by local people participating in our ‘Display the Past: Behind the scenes at the museum’ courses.
+Together, local community members learned about and gained hands on experience in many of the practical aspects of working in a museum.
 The eight session course also included a field trip to the National Museum’s collection stores in Edinburgh.

-The exhibition, entitled “Dr. William MacLean – a forgotten collector; the man, his sites and finds” opens on the 1st May and runs through to Easter 2011.
-The objects being displayed form just part of The Maclean Collection an impressive and extensive assembly of objects that is normally held in storage by the National Museum of Scotland, Edinburgh.
-Many of the exhibition items have never been on show to the public before now.
+The exhibition, entitled “Dr. William MacLean – a forgotten collector; the man, his sites and finds” opened on the 1st May and was on display until early 2011.
+The objects displayed form just part of The Maclean Collection, an impressive and extensive assembly of objects that is normally held in storage by the National Museum of Scotland, Edinburgh.
+Many of the exhibition items have never been on show to the public before this display was put together.

 The interpretation materials for ARCH's Display the Past Programme, researching, designing, composing and putting together an exhibition of items from the collection of Highland Antiquary Dr William MacLean are now on the Highland Council's Historic Environment Record website: